 Christian: I was a wood worker, and I also trained to be a buyer and seller.
 I was at a company for about one year, but then I lost my job.
 So in 2003 I went to Berlin to live with my girlfriend.

 I started to search for a new job in Berlin.
 It’s a big city and I thought there must be some work for me there, but it wasn’t to be.
 I couldn’t find a job, so I stopped looking and thought I’d do something on my own – be self-employed.
 I tried some different things, like upgrading websites.
 But that didn’t work out either.

-Then in 2003 I bought some used books at a local dealer in Berlin, but later realised I didn’t like them.
+Then in 2003 I bought some used books at a local dealer in Berlin, but later realized I didn’t like them.
 So I sold two or three of the books on eBay.
-That was the moment when I realised you can earn some easy money selling books online, because I paid about two Euros per book and sold them for twenty Euros each on eBay.
+That was the moment when I realized you can earn some easy money selling books online, because I paid about two Euros per book and sold them for twenty Euros each on eBay.